Skip to content

 Glorification

 Glorification is the future and final event that we as saved believers look forward to.
 This occurs at Christ’s return when we are caught up (raptured) to begin our eternal life with Jesus Christ.
-It is at this time, that our sanctification process is complete and we receive our glorified bodies.
+It is at this time that we receive our glorified bodies.

 Our Apostle Paul writes in Romans 8:16-18 that God’s Holy Spirit which indwells us bears witness that we are children of God.
 As children of God, we are heirs of God, and joint-heirs with Christ and will be glorified together with Christ.
 Paul writes that our sufferings for Christ pale in comparison with the glory that shall be revealed in us.